Dr. Margaret (Peggy) Perkinson, PhD, Center On Aging Director

-Interim Director at the University of Hawaii Center on Aging, and Associate Specialist at the University of Hawaii Center on Disability Studies.
+Christy Nishita, Ph.D. is an Associate Specialist at the University of Hawaii Center on Aging and Center on Disability Studies.
 She received her Ph.D. in Gerontology from the University of Southern California.
 Her focus is on improving community-based long-term care, with publications on aging in place, nursing home transitions, intergenerational programming, and health promotion.
-She is the consultant and evaluator for Honolulu’s Age-Friendly City Initiative, backed by Mayor Caldwell and AARP Hawaii.
+She is the consultant for the Mayor’s Age-Friendly Honolulu Initiative, fostering community intergenerational partnerships and conducting the evaluation.
 Dr. Nishita is also Principal Investigator for Hawaii’s Alzheimer’s Disease Initiative, a 3-year grant from the Federal Administration for Community Living.
-She is also evaluator for the Hawaii Going Home Plus project, a federal Centers for Medicare and Medicaid Services, Money Follows the Person grant.
+She is also evaluator for the Hawaii Going Home Plus project, a federal Centers for Medicare and Medicaid Services grant.
 She is the recipient of the 2016 Na Lima Kokua Award in the Research/Teaching category, given by the Hawaii Pacific Gerontological Society.
-She is also Coordinator for the Journal of Intergenerational Relationships, From the Field section as well as member of the Gerontological Society of America’s Intergenerational Learning and Research Committee.
+She is also Co-Coordinator for the Journal of Intergenerational Relationships, From the Field section as well as member of the Association for Gerontology in Higher Education’s Intergenerational Learning and Research Committee.